usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_219.md

 XProc is defined as an XML vocabulary.
 A schema for the XProc language, considered as core steps (compound and atomic) plus optional community-defined steps, is referenced from the [XProc Specification](https://spec.xproc.org/3.0/xproc/#ancillary-files).
 [This RNG schema](https://spec.xproc.org/3.0/xproc/xproc30.rng) is very useful.

-It may often be considered gratuitous to validate XProc files against a schema, when the application (for us, Morgana) must in any case take responsibility for conformance issues, as it sees fit.
-The reference schema becomes useful if we find or suspect bugs in Morgana, but until then it need not have any direct role in any runtime operation.
+It may often be considered gratuitous to validate XProc files against a schema, when the application (whether it be Morgana, XML Calabash or other) must in any case take responsibility for conformance issues, as it sees fit.
+The reference schema becomes useful if we find or suspect bugs in processor features, but until then it need not have any direct role in any runtime operation.

 Nevertheless, since XProc is XML, its schema still serves as a reference and an object for querying – queries whose results tell us about XProc.
-[A pipeline](../../GRAB-XPROC-RESOURCES.xpl) for acquiring both the RNG schema and its RNC (compact syntax) variant is provided for interest and possible later use.
+[A pipeline](../../GRAB-XPROC-RESOURCES.xpl) for acquiring both the RNG schema. and its RNC (compact syntax) variant. are provided for interest and possible later use.

 ### Survey of XProc elements